 Speaking of the real DC, it’s hard to realize exactly how much the city has changed in my life time.
 Neighborhoods I would never drive through while growing up (Columbia Heights, H Street) I now walk to; and new places not only come out of nowhere, but rise from nothing (NoMa, though I prefer Swampoodle).
 NoMa in particular is interesting, because I still expect to see barren city wasteland when I go through it, and the surprise of seeing gleaming new buildings is still fresh.
 As much as the city has changed in my 30+ years, try my parent’s 40+ years here; things I’m starting to take for granted, they are fascinated by.
 For instance, they’re still shocked that street cars are coming back to DC.
 It makes me ever more excited for what the future brings; and I hope to help make that future better.

 And then there are the little memories.
 How about the ’87 football season, where, not only did the Redskins win the Super Bowl that year with a “Touch of Class,” but my dad took my brother and me (ages 9 and 7) to RFK to get scalped tickets for the game against the Lions.
 And we got to hear one of the loudest games, ever, at RFK.
 Or how about seeing the Statue of Freedom lifted onto the Capitol Dome after six months of restoration in 1993.
 Then there are the special, little things like that double-decker McDonalds on New York Avenue.
 It has a special place in my heart because of early morning breakfasts after all night Children’s Hospital ER visits due to asthma attacks.
+This is where I also met an experienced pediatric asthma specialist to help me with my attacks.
 And, of course, there’re the Inaugurations.
 I’ve seen George H.W.
 Bush’s, both of Clinton’s, and now Obama’s (I missed W’s first because of college, and his second because I didn’t have a job…which I blamed on W :O).

 When it comes down to it, I love this city.
 I feel steeped in the city’s history; truly invested.
 When I think of what a city should be, I think of DC.
 I can’t think of living anywhere else.
 My normal refrain is: I was born here, I’ve grown up here, and, God willing, I’ll die here (preferably at the ripe old age of 130).
 Who could ask for more?